In Defense of Animals Works to Update the Way We Think About Animals

 - We will refer to animals as we would ourselves, or our fellow humans — never as “it,” but by name, or as ‘he” or “she,” as appropriate.

-- We will ensure that the physical and emotional needs of our companion animals are met, and that our commitment to them is a commitment for life.
+- We will ensure that the physical and emotional needs of our animal companions are met, and that our commitment to them is a commitment for life.

 - We will abandon the idea of buying and selling animals as property, commodities or objects, who we will instead adopt, rescue, rehome and welcome as family.